seanox/devwex/manuals/configuration.md

     <td>CLEANUP</td>
     <td>ON|OFF</td>
     <td>
-      Option for intelligent resource cleanup.<br>
+      Option for intelligent resource cleanup.
 The Java garbage collector is triggered if released resources are expected.
     </td>
   </tr>
   <tr>